 I write this not to compare Lynn with the occupants of the mass graves of Norwich, whose memory and legacy is well recorded in writing and in photography, but Lynn suffered too, and some of the history feels a little bit forgotten, overlooked.
 Next time you find yourself standing in one of the towns car parks, ask yourself what was there before….

 Other than being a port, I know nothing of the motivation behind Lynn becoming a particular target.
-If the docks were the reason for enemy attention, it confirms the lack of accuracy displayed by both sides of the air war.
-Though much of the history of those events is less accessible, this is simply my attempt to pull some of the story of the effects of aerial war on King’s Lynn together; in particular the events during 1940-42 that caused fatalities through enemy action.
+If the docks were the reason for enemy attention, it confirms the lack of accuracy displayed by both sides of the air war, because precision bombing clearly hadn’t been developed.
+Though much of the history of these events are less accessible, this is simply my attempt to pull some of the story of the effects of aerial war on King’s Lynn together; in particular the events during 1940-42 that caused fatalities through enemy action.
 We are approaching 80th anniversaries of some of the darkest nights in modern West Norfolk local history, and it’s only right we remember.

-My interest began in the early 1980’s when I’d lived in the flat above Rowlinsons sports shop at 33 Norfolk Street, almost opposite The Eagle Hotel and Limberts chip shop, acutely aware that I lived between two former bomb craters in front and behind where I lived, and how significant that gap was back then.
-I used to park my car beside Paradise Lane, the link between Norfolk Street and the old cattle market, which became a killing field on that particular night.
-The Eagle in particular is remembered in the history of Lynn for terrible reasons, and living opposite the rebuilt pub for a couple of years piqued my interest in the wartime tragedy that befell the place one midsummer evening in June 1942.
-But there is more to tell than that one event.
+My interest began in the early 1980’s when I’d lived in the flat above Rowlinsons sports shop at 33 Norfolk Street, almost opposite The Eagle Hotel and Limberts chip shop, acutely aware that I lived between two former bomb craters in front and behind where I lived, and how significant that gap was one one particular evening in 1942.
+I used to park my car beside Paradise Lane, the link between Norfolk Street and the old cattle market, which became a killing field on that dreadful night.
+The Eagle especially is remembered in the history of Lynn for terrible reasons, and living opposite the rebuilt pub for a couple of years piqued my interest in the wartime tragedy that befell the place one midsummer evening in June 1942.
+But there is much more to tell than that one event.

 January 19th 1915